radumarias/rencrypt-python/README.md

 - `Sodiumoxide`: Based on [sodiumoxide](https://crates.io/crates/sodiumoxide) crate which aims to provide a type-safe and efficient Rust binding that's just as easy to use.
   [`NaCl`](https://nacl.cr.yp.to) (pronounced "salt") is a new easy-to-use high-speed software library for network communication, encryption, decryption, signatures, etc. NaCl's goal is to provide all of the core operations needed to build higher-level cryptographic tools.
 Of course, other libraries already exist for these core operations.
 NaCl advances the state of the art by improving security, by improving usability, and by improving speed.
   [Sodium](https://github.com/jedisct1/libsodium) is a portable, cross-compilable, installable, packageable fork of NaCl (based on the latest released upstream version nacl-20110221), with a compatible API.
+- `Orion`: Based on [orion](https://crates.io/crates/orion) crate.
+Written in pure Rust, it aims to provide easy and usable crypto while trying to minimize the use of unsafe code.
+You can read more about Orion in the [wiki](https://github.com/orion-rs/orion/wiki).

 ### Algorithms